Categories

 The amount a theoretical option’s price will change for a corresponding one-unit (point) change in the price of the underlying security.

-Early exercise/assigment
+Early exercise/assignment

 +